schullegerhard/Rag-from-scratch/README.md

 │   │
 │   ├── 12_graph_db_integration/
 │   │   └── example.js                      # Graph database using kuzu npm package
 │   │
+│   ├── 13_knowledge_requiremens/
+│   │   └── example.js                      # Define what knowledge is needed and where it comes from
+│   │
 │   ├── tutorials/                          # Higher-level guides
 │   │   ├── basic-rag-pipeline.js